Find Affordable College Courses

 The following schools top our list of the Most Popular Mechanical Engineering Bachelor's Degree Colleges.

-Our analysis found Brigham Young University - Idaho to be the most popular school for mechanical engineering students who want to pursue a bachelor’s degree in Idaho.
-BYU - I is a fairly large private not-for-profit school located in the town of Rexburg.
+Our 2023 rankings named Brigham Young University - Idaho the most popular school in Idaho for mechanical engineering students working on their bachelor’s degree.
+BYU - I is a very large private not-for-profit school located in the distant town of Rexburg.

 Of the 108 students majoring in ME at BYU - I, 94% are male and 6% are female.